Millers Flat: Demographics

-Ethnicities were 96.6% European/Pākehā, and 6.9% Māori (totals add to more than 100% since people could identify with multiple ethnicities).
+Ethnicities were 96.6% European/Pākehā, and 6.9% Māori.
+People may identify with more than one ethnicity.

-Although some people objected to giving their religion, 48.3% had no religion, and 41.4% were Christian.
+Although some people chose not to answer the census's question about religious affiliation, 48.3% had no religion, and 41.4% were Christian.

-Of those at least 15 years old, 9 (11.1%) people had a bachelor or higher degree, and 30 (37.0%) people had no formal qualifications.
+Of those at least 15 years old, 9 (11.1%) people had a bachelor's or higher degree, and 30 (37.0%) people had no formal qualifications.
 The median income was $26,300, compared with $31,800 nationally.
+12 people (14.8%) earned over $70,000 compared to 17.2% nationally.
 The employment status of those at least 15 was that 36 (44.4%) people were employed full-time, 9 (11.1%) were part-time, and 3 (3.7%) were unemployed.

 Grave of Somebody's Darling

 Approximately 8 km downstream of Millers Flat on the Clutha River are the remains of the Horseshoe Bend Gold Diggings, now largely remembered for the story of "Somebody's Darling" and the Lonely Graves.

 Early in 1865 the body of a young man was discovered at Rag Beach, upstream and on the opposite side of the river from the present site of the Lonely Graves.
 An inquest held on 22 February 1865 in the Horseshoe Hotel determined the body to be that of Charles Alms who had fallen in the river at Mutton Town Creek, some considerable distance upstream.
 Alms, a butcher from the Nevis had been swimming cattle across the river when he had been thrown from his horse and washed away.
 The body was buried in an unmarked grave and the gravesite remained untended.
 Later in that same year a miner named William Rigney arrived at Horseshoe Bend, and with John Ord erected a fence of rough manuka poles around the previously untended grave.
 Rigney obtained a piece of black pine and made a simple headstone for the grave.
 With a four-inch nail he inscribed the words "Somebody's Darling lies buried here."
 In 1903 a marble headstone was erected.
 William Rigney died in 1912 and was buried beside "Somebody's Darling."